Clarissa von Anstetten: Background

-1995-2001
+1995–2001

 In January 1995, Clarissa is living her dream life.
 She doesn't have to worry about money and it seems as her daughter Julia is about to get engaged to medical student Gero von Sterneck.
 Clarissa's marriage to Christoph seems happy even though she makes no secret about having had several affairs to her best friend Charlie Schneider.
 Clarissa's life changes dramatically when she finds out that Julia has met her twin-brother Jan.
 The situation becomes even more difficult when unknowingly Julia begins to fall in love with Jan.
 Clarissa tries to keep Jan away from Julia and tells him the truth.
 Shortly afterwards Julia is diagnosed with leukemia and Jan just might be her only rescue.
 Clarissa hesitates to reveal her secret to safe her daughters life.
 When the truth finally comes out, the close relationship that Julia had to her mother is forever destroyed.
 As Christoph had no idea that Clarissa also has a son, the two face troubles in their marriage.
 Clarissa finds comfort in the arms of Arno, who has returned into her life as he wants to get to know Julia, while Christoph gets closer to Gero's mother Barbara.

 Barbara becomes a rival for Clarissa in business as well as in her personal life.
 Clarissa uses every dirty trick in the book to ruin Barbara's business.
 But in the end, her schemes costs Clarissa her marriage to Christoph.
 She sees herself as a victim and promises Christoph and Barbara to make their lives a living hell.
 While making their lives complicated, Clarissa seems to have found a fair opponent in Tanja Wittkamp, who soon marries Christoph's younger brother Ben after a failed love triangle with Henning and Jan.
 But soon Clarissa has to realize that Tanja doesn't hold back, not even from murder.
 She kidnaps Clarissa and later threatens to kill her.
-When Clarissa finds out that Tanja is responsible for the murder of Cleo Winter, she puts Cleo's fiance Tim Sander in the right direction in order to get rid of Tanja for good.
+When Clarissa finds out that Tanja is responsible for the murder of Cleo Winter, she puts Cleo's fiance Tim Sander in the right direction to get rid of Tanja for good.